flexera-public/policy_templates/cost/turbonomics/buy_reserved_instances_recommendations/aws/README.md

 # Turbonomic Buy Reserved Instances Recommendations AWS

-## What it does
+## What It Does

 The Turbonomic Buy Reserved Instances Recommendations AWS policy utilizes Turbonomic Actions API endpoint (POST `https://turbonomic.com/api/v3/markets/{market_uuid}/actions`)  to provide AWS RI purchase recommendations.

 ## Functional Details

 - The policy queries the /api/v3/markets/{market_uuid}/actions endpoint for the Turbonomic api and based on action will return action details and savings for on-boarded cloud instances
-- The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually
-- There is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually receive cookie authorization

-### Input Parameters
+## Input Parameters

-- *Authorization Cookie"* - authorization cookie pulled from Turbonomic login endpoint: (POST `https://xxxx.turbonomic.com/api/v3/login`)
-- no_echo: true
+- *Turbonomic Audience* - Audience configured on the Turbonomic instance
+- *Turbonomic Host* - Host of the Turbonomic endpoint.
-- *Email addresses* - A list of email addresses to notify.
+- *Email addresses* - A list of email addresses to notify
-- *Turbonomic Endpoint* -Host of the Turbonomic endpoint.

-### Required Flexera Roles
+## Policy Actions

+- Send an email report

+## Prerequisites

+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+- [**Turbonomic Credential**] which has the following roles:
-- policy_manager
+  - `OBSERVER`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+## Supported Clouds

-- billing_center_viewer
+- AWS

-### Cost
+## Cost

 This Policy Template does not incur any cloud costs.